CryptoManufaktur-io/solana-rpc/README.md

 `--no-port-check` allows us to a) make RPC available to traefik and b) firewall it off from the world.
 `--no-voting` makes this RPC only, and keeps us from having to pay 1 to 1.1 SOL/day in fees.
+`--enable-rpc-transaction-history` is necessary for websocket subscriptions to work.

 Accounts, logs and snapshots are in ram disks.